ZimCodes/phuber/README.md

 #### Gay Support

 Phuber now supports searching links in the gay category.
-To do this, start you search term and/or category choices with `!`.
+To do this, start your search term and/or category choices with `!`.

 #### Demonstration

-Retrieves video links for search terms *happiness and joy* in the gay category, which excludes group and bear categories while also including the feet category:
+Retrieves video links for search terms *happiness and joy* in the gay category, which excludes the *group* and *bear* categories while also including the *feet* category:

 ```commandline
 phuber pornhub --exclude="!group,!bear" --include="!feet" "!happiness and joy"